STORIES AND RECIPES THAT ENCOURAGE AND INSPIRE

-Not a big fan of summer heat, real big fan of summer fruit – especially the way it comes together in this flavorful Stone Fruit Salad with Honey Poppy Seed Glaze.
+Not a big fan of summer heat, real big fan of summer fruits – especially the way they come together in this flavorful Stone Fruit Salad with Honey Poppy Seed Glaze.

 Juicy peaches at their peak, sweet nectarines and ripe raspberries … shall we go on?
 Simply put, this summer stone fruit salad recipe shines a spotlight on the season’s sweetest fruits.